-- 14.1 It is important that all teaching staff within the Trust who are in contact with the child are aware that they are being looked after by the local authority.
-This will be done through notification of the "LAC Flag" on Cedar and these children will be identified as 'LAC' on CPOMS within school.
-Once placed on, staff will receive a formal notification through email.
-This will be the responsibility of the safeguarding lead. - 14.2 Good communication is essential between professionals.
+- 14.1 Good communication is essential between professionals.
 It is important to exchange information in-between formal reviews if there are significant changes in a young person's circumstances, e.g. if there is a change of course (post 16 only) or request to transfer school, there is a change of care placement or there are significant issues such as behaviour and attendance.
-The Designated Teacher will be the central point of contact. - 14.3 The Trust and social workers within Children's Services should endeavour to coordinate their review meetings, e.g. to have an Annual Statement or Education Health Care Plan Review and a Personal Education Plan or PEP meeting or review.
+The Designated Teacher will be the central point of contact. - 14.2 The Trust and social workers within Children's Services should endeavour to coordinate their review meetings, e.g. to have an Annual Statement or Education Health Care Plan Review and a Personal Education Plan or PEP meeting or review.
 This is necessary to ensure the child does not feel overwhelmed by the number of meetings and the same information is not having to be repeatedly shared.
-PEPs must reflect the high aspirations of the Trust, the child and other professionals involved.

-14.4 The Designated Teacher for Looked After Children will be responsible for providing reports on the progress and attendance of all children in care to the virtual school and Board of Directors as requested.
+PEPs must reflect the high aspirations of the Trust, the child and other professionals involved. - 14.3 The Designated Teacher for Looked After Children will be responsible for providing reports on the progress and attendance of all children in care to the virtual school and Board of Directors as requested.